vanderpatrick/SkateGram/README.md

  ![LogOut image](/static/images/test-logut.png)

   - After
-  - This confirms that the user is no long allowed to see the contents of the page
+  - This confirms that the user is no longer allowed to see the contents of the page

  ![LogOut image](/static/images/test-logout-pass.png)

  - Liking
-    - The user is allowed to like posts when liked shows the amount of likes on the page the like button becomes an unlike button reflecting directly to the database
+    - The user is allowed to like posts when liked shows the number of likes on the page the like button becomes an unlike button reflecting directly to the database
     - Before

  ![liking system image](/static/images/test-like.png)

   - After
-  - The admin panel highlights users that have likes a determined post as well as in the front end (see image below)
+  - The admin panel highlights users that have liked a determined post as well as in the front end (see image below)

  ![liking system image](/static/images/test-like-pass.png)
   - Unliking